 If your client is 70.5 or older, they have the opportunity to make a charitable gift and satisfy their annual required minimum distribution without paying taxes.
 The distribution must come directly to The Community Foundation.
-The IRS does not allow your clients to direct gifts from an IRA distribution to a donor advised fund, the distribution maximum is $100,000 as per IRS regulations, which may change from time-to-time.
+The IRS does not allow your clients to direct gifts from an IRA distribution to a donor advised fund.
+The distribution maximum is $100,000 as per IRS regulations, which may change from time-to-time.

-Cash is the simplest asset to give, and your client can deduct the value of their cash gift up to 60% of their adjusted gross income on their federal income tax return as per IRS regulations, which may change from time-to-time.
+Cash is the simplest asset to give.
+Your client can deduct the value of their cash gift up to 60% of their adjusted gross income on their federal income tax return as per IRS regulations, which may change from time-to-time.
 Donations exceeding that limit may be carried over and deducted for up to five years following the year of the gift.

 Other Types of Gifts: Do your clients have other unique assets they want to convert to a charitable fund?
 Please contact The Community Foundation for a confidential discussion.